rwxrob/zet/20210502133019/README.md

 NeoVim looks in `$XDG_CONFIG_HOME` for its configuration files which means that it follows the `~/.config/...` location convention that is now the Linux standard.
+I love this!
+I love their concern for this standard.

-You don't care though because you *already* are maintaining your Vim configuration in a dotfiles repo and providing symbolic links.
+Unfortunately, after more than two decades, no one cares because you *already* are maintaining your Vim configuration in a dotfiles repo and providing symbolic links.

 Besides, moving the configuration file is downright stupid given the decades of precedent with `~/.vimrc`.
 The main reason you picked Vim in